Lex Luger: NWA Championship Wrestling from Florida (1985–1987)

-NWA–Jim Crockett Promotions/World Championship Wrestling (1987–1992)
+Jim Crockett Promotions / World Championship Wrestling (1987–1992)

-The Four Horsemen (1987–1989)
+The Four Horsemen (1987)

 In 1987, Luger went to work for Jim Crockett Promotions (JCP), which was under the NWA banner, with the nickname "The Total Package" and began using "The Human Torture Rack", an Argentine backbreaker rack, as his finisher.
 He turned heel again upon arrival in JCP and was first booked as an associate to Ric Flair's "Four Horsemen" stable until Ole Anderson was kicked out and he became an official member of the group.

-His first big feud was with Nikita Koloff, whom he defeated for the NWA United States Heavyweight Championship (Now WWE United States Championship) on July 11, 1987.
+Luger's first major feud in JCP was with Nikita Koloff, whom he defeated for the NWA United States Heavyweight Championship on July 11, 1987.
 Manager J. J. Dillon threw a chair over the top of the cage while the referee, Earl Hebner, was down.
 Luger knocked Koloff unconscious with it and then lifted up Koloff in the Torture Rack.
 A revived Hebner then dropped Koloff's arm three times with no response and awarded Luger a submission victory.

-It was during this time that the Horsemen debuted the WarGames match.

-He held the title until JCP's first pay-per-view event Starrcade in November, when he dropped it to Dusty Rhodes in a steel cage.
+He held the title until JCP's first pay-per-view event Starrcade '87: Chi-Town Heat in November 1987, when he dropped it to Dusty Rhodes in a steel cage.
 This loss set the stage for Luger leaving the Four Horsemen, as manager Dillon's interference cost Luger the match.
 A steel chair thrown in by Dillon was dropped by Luger and Rhodes DDT'd Luger on it prior to pinning him for the win.
-Luger left the Four Horsemen and turned face again on December 2, 1987, at the Knight Centre in Miami, Florida, after he and his stablemates (Tully Blanchard, Arn Anderson, and Dillon) were the sole wrestlers left in a Bunkhouse Stampede battle royal and Dillon asked the other wrestlers to eliminate themselves so he could win.
-Although Blanchard and Anderson complied, Luger refused and eliminated Dillon, leaving the Horsemen in the process.